 When you’re finished at Hama Rikyu, you’re going to hop onto one of Tokyo’s water buses (suijo basu) and head to Asakusa via the Sumida River.
 It’s a novel and scenic way to travel, and far less crowded than the trains!
 The dock is a five-minute walk from Hama Rikyu’s Oteman gate.
 Get a ticket for 740 yen and board an Asakusa-bound “bus” – they start running at 10.35am, leaving every 30 minutes.

-On your way up the river you’ll pass under 10 or so bridges and you’ll see Tokyo Skytree – the city’s tallest tourist trap.
+On your way up the river you’ll pass under 10 or so bridges and you’ll see Tokyo Skytree – the city’s tallest tourist trap (see our cheapo tips for saving money at the tower).
 Snap some photos and sip on a cup of the specially brewed beer you can buy on the boat.

 When you see the “golden flame” (aka “turd”) of Asahi Breweries, you’ve arrived in Asakusa.
 Disembark at the Asakusa Nitenmon Terminal and head over to Sensoji, also known as Asakusa Kannon Temple.